Home Page

 Our class page is an area where you will find out about learning this term, also our fantastic Facebook page and Class Dojo's if you are already a parent/carer.

-Please read our autumn newsletter at the top of this page to find out more!
+Please read our spring newsletter at the top of this page to find out more!

 PE